the-turing-way/the-turing-way/book/website/foreword/community-roles.md

 _The Turing Way_ roles for chapter writing include:

 * **Co-authors**: Co-authors collaborate on writing, editing, revising, or adding/replacing relevant sections of a chapter in _The Turing Way_ book, while following the {ref}`ch-style`.
-* **Reviewer**: Reviewers critically {ref}`evaluate and review&lt;cl/maintain-review/maintain-review-review>` existing and new content of The Turing Way book, providing feedback, suggesting edits, and enhancing the accessibility, accuracy, and quality of the material.
+* **Reviewer**: Reviewers critically review existing and new content of The Turing Way book, providing feedback, suggesting edits, and enhancing the accessibility, accuracy, and quality of the material.
 * **Editors**: Editors oversee the overall coverage, coherence, and consistency of a chapter or a guide, or even the structure of _The Turing Way_ book at a meta level and document the current status and areas for improvement in a GitHub issue.
 They may not be the same people who address those issues, but they can be involved in coordinating contributions from authors and reviewers from the community.
 * **Mentors**: Mentors guide less experienced contributors, offering advice and support to help them clarify concepts, unpack their thoughts and ideas, and provide direction to ensure that new members can effectively participate in the development of _The Turing Way_ book.
 * **Advisory roles**: Individuals in advisory roles provide strategic guidance and expertise in the context of the book, community, or the overall project, helping to shape the direction and scope of _The Turing Way_.

-The book or authorship-related roles vary based on people’s involvement in developing content in _The Turing Way_y guides at different times such as chapters, subchapters, impact stories, personal stories, case studies and templates
+The book or authorship-related roles vary based on people’s involvement in developing content in _The Turing Way_ guides at different times such as chapters, subchapters, impact stories, personal stories, case studies and templates
 Reviewers are often drawn from the community, based on their experience in the chapter’s topic.
 Often reviewers are also invited from beyond the community to ensure new members have the chance to collaborate based on their expertise.

 Existing members of the community are connected with new contributors for supporting and mentoring their contributions, such as helping navigate _The Turing Way_ repository, workflow, writing process or even reviewing.
 Contributions also include providing advisory support, such as by sharing examples, resources or other relevant resources that could be helpful for the authors.

-_Participation in _The Turing Way_ doesn’t only involve contributions to the Book. _
+## Beyond the Book

 The book may be the visible product of the work we do in the project, but, the process of collaborative development with the help of its community is what we value the most.
 This project can simply not exist without the collaborative nature of this project and the willingness of our community members to support each other.